mgg3785/notaminfo-swarmified/README.md

 ## 🚀 Project Milestones
 - [x] Implementing MVP
 - [x] Using `UV` for dependency management
-- [ ] Dockerization
-- [ ] Adding extra features

-# NOTAM Extraction & Parsing API with Django 🚀

-This repository is part of my journey in learning backend development with Django.
-Through this project, I’m gaining hands-on experience with building APIs, handling databases, working with background tasks, and data extraction.

-## ✨ Project Overview

-This project focuses on extracting and processing NOTAM (Notices to Airmen) texts, making them accessible via an API.
-The system is built with Django, Django REST Framework, Celery, and MySQL.

-### 🛠 Features
-🔍 **Automated NOTAM Extraction** – Uses web scraping to retrieve NOTAM texts
-🗄️ **Database Storage** – Stores extracted NOTAMs in a MySQL database
-📑 **Efficient Parsing** – Extracts relevant information from NOTAMs
-🌐 **REST API** – Provides a single API endpoint for accessing structured NOTAM data
-⚡ **Asynchronous Processing** – Utilizes Celery for background tasks
-🔑 **API Key Authentication** – Protects the API using `djangorestframework-api-key`

-## 🚀 Project Milestones
-- [x] Implementing MVP
-- [x] Using `UV` for dependency management
 - [x] Dockerization
 - [ ] Adding extra features